AdaCore/training_material/courses/ada_essentials/230_interfacing_with_c/02-import__export.rst

 Import / Export with Pragmas
 ------------------------------

-* You can also use :ada:`pragma` to import/export entities
+* Can also use :ada:`pragma` to import/export entities

   .. code:: Ada